• Esvagt

 Its ERRV services mainly involve the rescue and recovery of personnel, but also include the dispersion and recovery of oil spills, crew transfers and towing.
 ESVAGT is the leading provider of ERRV services in Denmark and Norway, with market shares of approximately 100% and 50%, respectively, as well as an established and growing presence in the UK.
 The majority of ESVAGT’s ERRV revenues are associated with North Sea oil and gas production support, with the remainder generated by supporting exploration activity.

-ESVAGT has been operating since 1981, employs c.1,100 people and owns a fleet of c.40 vessels.
+ESVAGT has been operating since 1981, employs over 1,200 people and owns a fleet of more than 40 vessels.

 Recent developments